Bridging Foundational Literacy Skills – Grades 4 and 5

 • Echo read the passage, sentence by sentence, continuing to point to the words.

-• Choral read together (reading at the same time), still pointing as you go.
+• Read together chorally (reading at the same time), still pointing as you go.

 • Have your child read the passage independently, repeating the reading until it becomes fluent.
 Ensure your child continues pointing so you can confirm they are reading, not reciting from memory.

-The Orton-Gillingham 13-book decodable series.
-You can purchase them one book at a time.
-They progress systematically from CVC short-vowel stories to compounds and multisyllabic words.
-These affordable readers are excellent for parents and teachers.
+Here is an optional tool.
+The Orton-Gillingham 13-book decodable series progresses systematically from CVC short-vowel stories to compounds and multisyllabic words.
+These affordable readers are thorough and helpful for parents and teachers.

 My favorite free passages, however, are from UFLI.
 UFLI decodables align with systematic phonics instruction.
-Every word can be decoded and should also be written, reinforcing sound–spelling patterns through reading and writing.
+Every word can be decoded and encoded, reinforcing sound–spelling patterns through reading and writing.
 As skills grow, students develop accuracy, fluency, and confidence with connected text.

-Research strongly supports decodable texts as the most effective method for teaching early reading.
+Research strongly supports the use of decodable texts as the most effective method for teaching early reading.

 When your child encounters an unfamiliar word, always prompt: